the better future is one we build together

 The Rev. Nita C. Johnson Byrd joined the Colleges as the Dean of Spiritual Engagement and Chaplain of the Colleges in 2019.
 Through community building and a focus on the importance of relationships, she extends hospitality to students as they explore how their personal values and understanding of spirituality inform what it means to be a member of the campus community.
 She is available for personal conversation, hosting group events in her home, and exploring how students can come together for new ways to engage with one another.

-Rev. Byrd serves as the advisor of the Light House Christian Theme House and the Muslim Theme House, and provides support for the Muslim Student Association.
+Rev. Byrd serves as the advisor of the Light House Christian Theme House.
 She hosted “Tea and Stories with the Chaplain,” has led mindful eating programs for the Mindfulness Club, and is available to many other student groups who wish to host discussions or explore new ways to be in community.

 As an active member of the Association of Episcopal Colleges (AEC) and the Colleges and Universities of the Anglican Communion (CUAC), Byrd is interested in the global diversity of chaplaincy in higher education.
+She was admitted as a CUAC Distinguished Fellow during CUAC's Eleventh International Triennial Conference at Trinity College and Janet Clarke Hall in Melbourne, Australia in 2023.
 She participated in the planning committee for an “Ethics and Social Media Conference” where undergraduates participated in seminars at Vanderbilt University; and represented Saint Augustine’s University at the Colleges and Universities of the Anglican Communion Triennial in Seoul, South Korea, and in Chennai, India.

 Rev. Byrd is a graduate of Duke Divinity school, where she participated in the Canterbury Scholars Program at Canterbury Cathedral, England.
 Following graduation she was ordained in the Episcopal Diocese of North Carolina.
 Prior to entering ordained ministry, Byrd attended North Carolina State University for her B.S.
 EE and M.S.
 ECE degrees.
 She lives with her husband, and two cats and looks forward to meeting members of the HWS community.